 I was a little nervous about customs once we arrived in Mexico, but surprisingly it was a breeze.
-They did seem a little bit irritated with us all arriving there, or maybe they just hate their jobs.
-Either way, I didn’t want to piss them off, so I moved along as quickly as possible.
-They do this weird crap where they have you press a big red button.
+They do this weird thing where they have you press a big red button.
 If you get a red, you get all of your bags searched regardless if they’ve already been scanned thru the machines or not.
 If it’s green, you get to proceed.
 Well lucky us got red.
 Thankfully I didn’t have anything too risque in my bag other than a lingerie piece.
-It was annoying to say the least.
-You’d think they’d want to make the process a lot more speedier than that.
+It was annoying, to say the least.
+You’d think they’d want to make the process a lot speedier than that.
 But, what can ya do?

-After getting out of the airports (thank god), we got on our free bus to the El Cid Marina Resort where you get bombarded by the timeshare people trying to up sale you stuff.
-Thankfully the owner of the time share got there an hour earlier than us ( we shared a 2 room suite), and we told them that we had no idea what their plans were and that we’d talk to them when we get to the resort.
+After getting out of the airports, we got on our free bus to the El Cid Marina Resort where the timeshare people try to up sell you stuff.
+Thankfully, the owner of the time share got there an hour earlier than us ( we shared a 2 room suite), and we told them that we had no idea what their plans were and that we’d talk to them when we got to the resort.
 We were never really bothered again after that.

 This was my first time in Mexico and I must say, it’s an entirely different experience than what I am used to.
 There was tons of graffiti everywhere.
-I’m thinking they see it as an art form and not so much as vandalism, because some of them were very creative pieces.
+I’m thinking it’s more of an art form and not so much seen as vandalism because some of them were very creative pieces.
 Kids were riding in the back of trucks (don’t you remember doing that back in the day?), people didn’t wear seat belts and didn’t obey the same traffic laws we do since they drive down the road on the middle lines and don’t use blinkers.
 Honestly, it was kind of scary.
 I can’t even imagine driving in Mexico… I think I will forever stick to a taxi whenever we visit.
+LOL

 Once we got to the Resort, we found our friends and then went up to the room to put our bags up.